SamuelBucheliZ/JassBotSkeleton/README.md

 Skeleton in Java 8 for writing a Jass bot for the https://github.com/webplatformz/challenge server.

+This version is based on the https://github.com/adiherzog/JassBotSkeleton skeleton.

 ## Build and run

 The application uses Maven to manage dependencies.
 The bot is already fully functional and only plays allowed cards.
 But otherwise, it's pretty stupid ;-)

 ## Get startet with your implementation

-Just improve the two classes `TrumpfChooser.java` and `CardChooser.java`.
+Just implement `Strategy.java` and use it in `BotPlayer.java`.